-As part of the Arts and Crafts movement, furniture made of oak with simple lines and minimal embellishment was extremely popular in America during the first quarter of the 20th century.
+As part of the Arts and Crafts movement that flourished in the U.S. between 1880 and 1920, furniture made of oak with simple lines and minimal embellishment became extremely popular, especially during the first quarter of the 20th century.
 The style was named "Mission" during its heyday since it was supposedly based on furniture found in the Franciscan missions in California, according to American Funiture: Tables, Chairs, Sofas & Beds by Marvin D. Schwartz.
-This type of furniture is also referenced as Mission Oak from time to time, since it was most often crafted of oak wood, and also as "Craftsman" style.
+This type of furniture is also sometimes known as "Mission Oak," since it was most often crafted of oak wood, and also as "Craftsman" style.

 Characteristics of Mission Furniture

 - Lines will be simple and straight for the most part, with very few curves and no ornate carving.
 Any carving usually takes the shape of inconspicuous linear grooves.

-- Chair and settee backs usually have a series of horizontal boards, also known as stiles, across the area where the back would rest.
+- Chair and settee backs usually have a series of vertical boards, also known as stiles, across the area where the back would rest.
 Many chairs, including rockers, had leather seats.

 While Mission pieces, in general, may have exposed pegs or tenon ends, decorative elements are very much kept to a minimum in the tradition of Arts & Crafts styling.
 Brasses and hinges used were very basic, but they do add a distinctive touch of flair to desks and sideboards.

-The wood used in Mission furniture was oak in most cases.
+The wood used in Mission furniture is oak in most cases.
 Colors vary from piece to piece and maker to maker, but they are often light to medium in finish and many have darkened with age.

-The most special pieces were made by members of the Arts and Crafts societies going strong in the early 1900s.
+The most special Mission-influenced furniture pieces were made by members of the Arts and Crafts societies going strong in the early 1900s.
 Other architect-designed furniture by those such as Frank Lloyd Wright and Charles and Henry Greene combined Mission, Arts & Crafts, and Art Nouveau elements in their eclectic designs.
 These are among the most valuable to own today.